-The Turks and Caicos is an archipelago of forty islands located 575 miles southeast of Miami.
+The Turks and Caicos is an archipelago of forty islands located 575 miles (925 kilometres) southeast of Miami.
 The country is a British Overseas Territory with a population of about 30,000 spread over nine inhabited islands.
-The capitol of the Turks and Caicos is Cockburn Town on Grand Turk.
+The capital of the Turks and Caicos is Cockburn Town on Grand Turk.
 English is the official language spoken, and the universally accepted currency is the US Dollar.

 Today, luxury tourism is the primary source of income to the Turks and Caicos.
 There’s a wide range of accommodations across the islands, including extravagant all-inclusive resorts, quiet hotels and luxurious rental villas.

 The terrain throughout the country is generally of low-elevation, with drought-resistant coastal forest and mangrove wetlands making up the majority of vegetation.

 The Tainos, a people who it is believed migrated up through the Caribbean islands sometime around the year 700AD, are thought to be the aborigine settlers.

 When the islands were first discovered by Europeans is debated.
 Some historians believe that Grand Turk was Christopher Columbus’s first landfall in the New World in 1492, others believe that Juan Ponce de Leon found our archipelago in 1512.

 In any case, the islands saw very little activity for several decades, with loose control being passed over time from Spain, to France and finally to Britain.

 As uninhabited islands in the natural route of the trade winds from Europe, piracy was a major problem in the early days of the Turks and Caicos.
 Into the mid-1700s, buccaneers could hide in the many natural cove and channels throughout the islands and prey on unsuspecting ships passing by.